-Terminated participants age 701⁄2 or greater are required to take minimum annual distributions, in accordance with Section 401(a)(9) of the Code.
+Terminated participants age 72 (701⁄2 prior to January 1, 2020) or greater are required to take minimum annual distributions, in accordance with Section 401(a)(9) of the Code.
 Minimum annual distributions are also required for participants who are 5% owners (as defined in Section 416 of the Code).